Sean Plunket: Withdrawn charges of publication of court proceedings

 In late October 2022, Plunket shared several screenshots on Twitter of a protection order filed against the investigative journalist and filmmaker David Farrier.
-The dissemination of these Tweets preceded the scheduled release of Farrier's Mister Organ documentary film on 10 November; which looked at the controversial car clamping practices of former Auckland businessman Michael Organ.
+The dissemination of these Tweets preceded the scheduled release of Farrier's Mister Organ documentary film on 10 November.
+The film looked at the controversial car-clamping practices of former Auckland businessman Michael Organ.
 On 5 November, Farrier confirmed the authenticity of the protection order.
 On 8 November, Farrier announced he would be pursuing legal action against Plunket disseminating the protection order on Twitter.
+On 22 December 2022, all charges against Farrier were dismissed by the New Zealand family court, which noted "significant embellishment in the initial affidavit" and "[t]here was not full and frank disclosure on this occasion."